The Perfect 3 Days in Buenos Aires Itinerary

 The city also has many restaurants to try.
 No matter where you stop, you’ll be able to taste Argentine classics like parrilla, empanadas, and alfajores, delicious dulce de leche filled cookies.
 The city isn’t short of exceptional bars either!

-Using the map of Buenos Aires, you can explore all the days and stops.
+A map of Buenos Aires.
+Use the map to explore all the days and stops.

 You’ll begin your 72 hours in Buenos Aires at a museum filled with South American art, the Museo de Arte Latinoamericano de Buenos Aires.
 Having enjoyed all the exhibits, you’ll quickly stop for some empanadas or other snacks at Na Serapia.
 If you have time, you could stop back for lunch too!